MYOCARDIUM AND CONDUCTING SYSTEM

 Sinoatrial Node (SA Node), Preview from the app.

-• Natural pacemaker of the heart
+• Natural pacemaker of your heart

 • Tadpole-shaped structure